Fab Alert: All about the alluring prismatic sparkle of Naturally Colored Diamonds

 Blue Diamonds

-The Cullinan Mine of South Africa is the primary source of naturally blue-colored diamonds.
+The Cullinan Mine of South Africa is the primary source of naturally blue-coloured diamonds.
 Even the Lomonosov deposits of Alrosa in Russia produce a small number of natural blue diamonds.

-Apart from these two primary sources, various mines in Brazil, India, Indonesia, Russia, Sierra Leone, South Africa are the secondary source of naturally blue-colored diamonds.
+Apart from these two primary sources, various mines in Brazil, India, Indonesia, Russia, Sierra Leone, and South Africa are the secondary source of naturally blue-coloured diamonds.

 [Please Note: The technical details about the sources of naturally colored diamonds are directly taken from the website of respective diamond mines.]

-The color grading system of the naturally colored diamonds:
+The colour grading system of the naturally coloured diamonds:

-Just like colorless diamonds, the quality of colored diamonds is analyzed and graded primarily based on the 4Cs: Cut, Carat, Color, and Clarity.
+Just like colourless diamonds, the quality of coloured diamonds is analysed and graded primarily based on the 4Cs: cut, carat, colour, and clarity.

-However, color is the deciding factor in assessing the value of colored diamonds.
-So, the color grading system of naturally colored diamonds is unique and more detailed.
+However, colour is the deciding factor in assessing the value of coloured diamonds.
+So, the colour grading system of naturally coloured diamonds is unique and more detailed.

 Let us see in detail:

-First of all, the most crucial aspect to look for is the origin of diamond color.
-I.e., whether the diamond is naturally colored or its color is the result of any external treatments the diamond went through.
+First of all, the most crucial aspect to look for is the origin of diamond colour.
+I.e., whether the diamond is naturally coloured or its colour is the result of any external treatments the diamond went through.

-After verifying the origin of the color in diamonds, analyzing the distribution of that color & its concentration in the diamond (even/uneven) is crucial.
+After verifying the origin of the colour in diamonds, analysing the distribution of that colour & its concentration in the diamond (even/uneven) is crucial.

-After these two analyses, the diamond gets its color grade depending upon the hue, saturation, tone of the diamond color.
+After these two analyses, the diamond gets its colour grade depending upon the hue, saturation, and tone of the diamond colour.

-Before heading forward to understand these color grades in detail, let us explain: what does it mean by hue, saturation, and tone.
+Before heading forward to understand these colour grades in detail, let us explain: what does it mean by hue, saturation, and tone?

 Hue:

-Hue is the dominant (Primary) color of the diamond.
-However, a diamond can also consist of more than one color within itself.
+Hue is the dominant (primary) colour of the diamond.
+However, a diamond can also consist of more than one colour within itself.

-But the additional colors (other than Dominant/Primary) of the diamonds are called secondary hues/tints/modifiers.
+But the additional colours (other than dominant/primary) of the diamonds are called secondary hues, tints, or modifiers.

 For example, if a yellow diamond had a green tint, it would be described as a greenish-yellow diamond.